openrndr/orx/orx-triangulation/README.md

 ## Demos
 ### DemoDelaunay01

-This method sets up a graphical application using the OPENRNDR framework to visually demonstrate Delaunay triangulation on a set of points scattered along a circle with Poisson disk sampling.

-The application features the following:
-- A central circle with a defined radius.
+This demo shows how to use Delaunay triangulation to convert a Shape into a list of triangular ShapeContours.

+The program starts by creating a Circle, then creates two sets of points:
 - Points generated within the circle using a scatter algorithm that maintains specific spacing and avoids clustering.
+- Points sampled along the contour of the circle.

-- Delaunay triangulation computed from the combined point set.
+The `delaunayTriangulation()` method is called on the combined point set.
-- Rendering of triangles that are part of the Delaunay triangulation.
-- Visual styling with dynamic color shading for better clarity of layers and triangle order.
+Next, it queries the resulting triangles and converts them into ShapeContour instances.

+Finally, it renders the triangles assigning unique fill and stroke colors based on the triangle's index.

 This method demonstrates concepts of computational geometry and procedural rendering.